sparkfun/OpenScale/readme.md

-HX711 Load Cell Amplifier
+OpenScale
 =======

 ![Amplifier Layout](https://raw.githubusercontent.com/sparkfun/1.jpg)

-This is a breakout board for the HX711 amplifier IC to easily use load cells to measure weight.
+OpenScale is an open source hardware load cell reader and calibration device.
+It has the ability to read multiple types of load cells and offers a simple to use serial menu to configure calibration value, sample rate, time stamp, and units of precision.

 License Information
 -------------------